 Dividends distributed to non-resident investors (i.e., foreign individuals or entities not using these funds for a professional activity in Belgium) by Belgian public investment companies are exempt from withholding tax to the extent that these dividends do not originate from Belgian-sourced dividends.
-The Royal Decree of 30 April 2013 has extended this exemption regime to dividends distributed by Belgian institutional investment companies.
+The Royal Decree of 30 April 2013 extended this exemption regime to dividends distributed by Belgian institutional investment companies.
 This modification fills a gap in the Belgian legislation, revitalising the attractiveness of this form of investment company to non-resident investors.

 On the liquidation of a Belgian company, the difference between the liquidation distributions and the paid-up capital is subject to a liquidation withholding tax of 30 per cent.
 Payments to qualifying EU parent companies or to qualifying companies resident in a tax treaty country will generally be exempt (see above).

 Further to the Tate and Lyle case of the European Court of Justice, a further exemption of dividend withholding tax was introduced.
-The exemption applies to dividends paid by a Belgian company after 1 January 2018 to a company established in the EEA or in a country with which Belgium has concluded a double tax treaty that foresees the possibility to exchange information provided the following conditions are met:
+The exemption applies to dividends paid by a Belgian company after 1 January 2018 to a company established in the EEA or in a country with which Belgium has concluded a double tax treaty that foresees the possibility to exchange information provided that the following conditions are met:

 - the exemption is only applicable to the extent that the Belgian withholding tax cannot be credited or is not refundable in the beneficiary's jurisdiction;